onqtam/timeline/README.md

 ## Overall project architecture

 We use Vue on the client to build a SPA and Node/Express/PostgreSQL on the server.
 TypeScript is used throughout as the only programming language.
+Mocha + Chai are running our tests.
+The client and the server are to developed somewhat independently - they have their own tests, configurations, build systems, etc.

 ### File structure